funRiceGenes/funRiceGenes.github.io/_posts/C/2015-01-20-CYCLOPS~OsIPD3.md

 * **Genbank accession number**

 * **Key message**
+    + OsIPD3, an ortholog of the Medicago truncatula DMI3 interacting protein IPD3, is required for mycorrhizal symbiosis in rice.
+    + Osipd3 mutants are unable to form mycorrhizal symbiosis

 * **Connection**
     + __CYCLOPS~OsIPD3__, __OsCCaMK~OsDMI3__, [CYCLOPS, a mediator of symbiotic intracellular accommodation](http://www.ncbi.nlm.nih.gov/pubmed?term=CYCLOPS, a mediator of symbiotic intracellular accommodation%5BTitle%5D), We observed colocalization and physical interaction between CCaMK and CYCLOPS in plant and yeast cell nuclei in the absence of symbiotic stimulation